 1 from the police.
 They did an investigation at that time.
 2 There was a phone call from an unknown party or people to 3 the residents at Stoney Creek that would happen to get 4 recorded.
 And the cops came out and played that tape over 5 and over and over again in early 1990, a few months after 6 they went missing.
 And they came back a couple years later 7 and played it again.
 And I honestly can't remember what 8 the call was about but nobody can place the voice.
 9 Ronny's mother is she was a different 10 gal.
 Mabel.
 You met her.
-And $I('m)$ kind of (reluctant) 11 elected not to talk too much about Mabel on tape [one line 12 redacted pursuant to Rule 55].
+And I('m) kind of (reluctant) 11 elected not to talk too much about Mabel on tape [one line 12 redacted pursuant to Rule 55].
 And she definitely wasn't 13 involved in the Ronny disappearance, [two lines redacted 14 pursuant to Rule 55].
 Yeah.
 15 So I know we're not going to talk about 16 [name redacted pursuant to Rule 55].
 [One line redacted 17 pursuant to Rule 55].
 Anyway.
 18 MS. CAITLIN HENDRICKSON: Is there anything 19 that again, going kind of to the same question that I 20 had before, is there anything that you think would have 21 helped the family?
 22 MR. MIKE ROBERTSON: Well, back then it was 23 there wasn't a whole lot of hope in the community.
 24 There was not much going on.
-We had odd jobs here and

-1 the community at that time.
+We had odd jobs here and 25 there, nothing regular.
+There was a lot of depression in the community at that time.
 1989 was some tough times.
-2 The Chief at the time was just this domineering bully of a 3 guy and he didn't have a whole lot of respect in the 4 community.
-There was quite a few people just moved 5 away.
+1 The Chief at the time was just this domineering bully of a 2 guy and he didn't have a whole lot of respect in the 3 community.
+There was -- quite a few people just moved 4 away.
 There was a lot of dysfunction back there.
-I left 6 an office.
+I left 5 6 an office.
 But I came back in that spring in 1990.
-7 We didn't have a social work people at that 8 time.
-We had agencies where you had to generally go in and 9 make an appointment if you have an issue.
-And home visits 10 back then to what I recall were pretty few and far 11 between.
-It had to be something major to compel a social 12 worker to come out to your house.
-13 Housing was a huge issue.
-I worked for the 14 Tribal Council in the early 80s and we did a housing 15 survey.
+We didn't have a social work people at that 7 time.
+We had agencies where you had to generally go in and 8 make an appointment if you have an issue.
+And home visits 9 back then to -- what I recall were pretty few and far 10 between.
+It had to be something major to compel a social 11 12 worker to come out to your house.
+Housing was a huge issue.
+I worked for the 13 Tribal Council in the early 80s and we did a housing 14 15 survey.
 And it was off the charts third world.
-We went to 16 every community.
-The last time (Cheslatta) I remember 17 being the most horrific of 15, 20 people living in 2 or 3- 18 bedroom houses.
+We went to every community.
+The last time (Cheslatta) I remember 16 being the most horrific of 15, 20 people living in 2 or 3-17 bedroom houses.
 Stoney Creek was another bad one.
-19 When I started at Cheslatta, not one house 20 had electricity, water and sewer in only 1 house out of 25 21 houses.
+18 19 When I started at Cheslatta, not one house 20 had electricity, water and sewer in only 1 house out of 25 houses.
 They had to haul their water.
 No roads.
-When the 22 people came out of Cheslatta Lake, they had some money from 23 the compensation, they bought their own places.
-They were 24 generally just rat shit beat down places that the white 25 people couldn't sell to anybody else except the Cheslatta.
+When the 21 people came out of Cheslatta Lake, they had some money from 22 the compensation, they bought their own places.
+They were 23 24 generally just rat shit beat down places that the white people couldn't sell to anybody else except the Cheslatta.